velartrill/velartrill.github.io/orig/spirals/occupied/dinner-at-moms.md

 She plasters a fake smile on her face, throws back the bolt, and opens the door— and her expression changes instantly.

 The woman standing outside the door is not Pelican Sablecrest, infamous spinster and neighborhood crank.
 In fact, she’s young, younger than Jasmine.
-She’s Kaparttu, possibly mixed, dressed in the brown leather cuirass of the Sisterhood, but with a messenger bag over her shoulder in place of a bandolier and holstered gun.
+She’s Kapa, possibly mixed, dressed in the brown leather cuirass of the Sisterhood, but with a messenger bag over her shoulder in place of a bandolier and holstered gun.
 Black armbands encircle her bare upper arms, the emblem of the regime on one and one Jasmine doesn’t recognize on the other.
 Behind her, at a respectful distance, is another woman in a Sisterhood uniform, older — and armed.

 The woman at the door gives Jasmine a friendly smile. {kh/Is this the residence of Lily Spring-Dahlia and family?} she asks politely in fluent Khmaira — Khmaira that sounds far too slick and practiced to Jasmine’s keen ears.